Universality in spacetime $\omega$ modes of quarkyonic stars: Results and discussions

 \section{Results and discussions}

-In this section we present the spectrum analysis of $\omega$ modes of quarkyonic stars and discuss the computed complex eigenfrequencies for the quarkyonic stars.
+In this section we present the equation of state, speed of sound and mass-radius relation for quarkyonic stars.
+We proceed towards the spectrum analysis of $\omega$ modes of quarkyonic stars and discuss the computed complex eigenfrequencies for the quarkyonic stars.
 Then we focus on the fundamental ($\omega_1$) and first-overtone ($\omega_2$) modes, analyzing how their oscillation frequencies and damping times vary with stellar structure and model parameters.
 Finally, we examine universal relations connecting the complex mode frequencies to bulk properties such as compactness and we assess the results of how well the quarkyonic stars follow these trends.